8 Best Shop Vacs for Drywall Dust 2024 – Reviews & Buying Guide

 1. CRAFTSMAN Wet/Dry Vac – Best Overall

-With a stout 6.5 peak horsepower, the CRAFTSMAN CMXEVBE17595 Wet/Dry Vac seriously impressed us with its suction.
-No drywall dust will escape from this power.
-And if you want to dust yourself off outside, the blower port will turn all that power on you, blowing the drywall dust from your hair in mere seconds.
+With a stout 6.5 peak horsepower, the CRAFTSMAN CMXEVBE17595 Wet/Dry Vac impressed us with its suction.
+No drywall dust will escape from this model.
+If you want to dust yourself off outside, the blower port will turn all that power on you and blow the drywall dust from your hair in seconds.

-In case you need to vacuum something wet, the extra-large bucket features an oversized drain, making it easy and quick to evacuate any liquids.
-And when we say extra-large, we mean it.
-This vacuum has a massive 16-gallon tank, so you can hold quite a lot of dust and debris in there.
+When you need to vacuum something wet, the extra-large bucket features an oversized drain, making it easy and quick to evacuate any liquids.
+When we say extra-large, we mean it.
+The vacuum has a massive 16-gallon tank, which can hold quite a lot of dust and debris.

-Of course, that size is accompanied by a minor dilemma; increased weight.
-At 26 pounds, this is a pretty hefty vacuum, made very awkward by its large size.
-Still, it makes up for this with its impressive power and a mix of useful accessories that expand its functionality making it our best drywall dust vacuum you can buy this year.
+Of course, the size is accompanied by a minor dilemma: increased weight.
+At 26 pounds, it is a pretty hefty vacuum.
+Still, it makes up for it with its impressive power and a mix of valuable accessories that expand its functionality, which makes it our pick for the best overall drywall dust vacuum.

 2. Stanley SL18115 Wet Dry Vacuum – Best Value

-Some of these shop vacs can get pretty pricey.
-It might be a worthwhile investment if you’re a drywall professional, but if you only need to clear drywall dust on occasion, then you might be balking at the price that some of these machines go for.
-If that’s you, then you might want to take a look at the Stanley SL18115 Wet Dry Vacuum, which we think is one of the best shop vacs for drywall dust for the money.
+Some of the shop vacs can get pretty pricey.
+A high-end model might be a worthwhile investment if you’re a drywall professional, but if you only need to clear drywall dust occasionally, you might be balking at the price that some of these machines go for.
+If that’s you, you might want to look at the Stanley SL18115 Wet Dry Vacuum, which we think is one of the best shop vacs for drywall dust for the money.

-With four-horsepower packed in the motor, this vacuum isn’t the most powerful, but it’s got plenty of suction for most situations.
+With a 4-horsepower motor, this vacuum isn’t the most powerful, but it has plenty of suction for most situations.
 We never had a problem getting it to suck up drywall dust, which is the real litmus test.
-That said, the small hose is a weak point.
-It’s got a diameter of just 1.25 inches, which is easily clogged if you attempt to suck up a whole pile of dust at once.
+However, the small hose is a weak point.
+Its diameter is just 1.25 inches, which is easily clogged if you attempt to suck up a whole pile of dust at once.

-Aiding in the removal of fine dust is the included dust bag and reusable dry filter.
+The dust bag and reusable dry filter aid in removing fine dust.
 Considering the affordable price this vacuum goes for, we think this helps make it a great deal.
-Add on the one-year warranty and it’s a hard value to beat.
-All in all, we think this is the best vacuum for drywall dust for the money this year.
+When you add in the 1-year warranty, it’s a hard value to beat.

 3. Bosch VAC090AH Dust Extractor – Premium Choice

 It’s hard not to shudder at the exorbitant price of the Bosch VAC090AH Dust Extractor.
 But for the discerning drywall professional, it represents the peak of dust-sucking performance.
-First of all, it’s a dust extractor, not just a vacuum, so it’s built specifically for removing fine dust particles like drywall dust.
+First, it’s a dust extractor, not just a vacuum, so it’s built specifically for removing fine dust particles like drywall dust.

-Helping to make this dust extractor so effective is the included HEPA filter that captures 99.97% of all particles that are at least 0.3 microns in size.
-As you can imagine, this would fill up pretty quickly if it weren’t for the auto-cleaning function that cleans the filter every 15 seconds to maintain max suction.
+The HEPA filter captures 99.97% of all particles at least 0.3 microns in size.
+As you can imagine, it fills up pretty quickly if it weren’t for the auto-cleaning function that cleans the filter every 15 seconds to maintain max suction.
 It’s starting to become clear where all that money is going!

-This dust extractor has some serious suction to the tune of 150 cubic feet per minute.
-Since you don’t always need all that suction, there’s a Power Broker dial built-in that allows you to match the suction to the job you’re doing.
-In the end, it’s the most expensive solution for drywall dust, but it’s arguably the most impressive as well.
+This dust extractor has serious suction to the tune of 150 cubic feet per minute.
+Since you don’t always need all that suction, a Power Broker dial allows you to match the suction to your job.
+Ultimately, it’s the most expensive solution for drywall dust, but it’s arguably the most impressive.